wtxszyez/1123/Atoms/com.AndrewHazelden.KartaVR.Docs/Docs/KartaVR/macros-guide-conversions.md

 **Note:** If you hover your cursor over each of the red color node outputs you will see a tool tip appear that indicates what the currently selected output is called.

+## <a name="YouTubeCubemap3x22CubicFaces"></a>YouTubeCubemap3x22CubicFaces ##

+This macro takes a single combined image with a YouTube 360&deg; based 3x2 cubic face arrangement and outputs a set of six individual 90&deg; FOV based cubic view source images.

+## <a name="YouTubeCubemap3x22Equirectangular"></a>YouTubeCubemap3x22Equirectangular ##

+This macro takes a single combined image with a YouTube 360&deg; based 3x2 cubic face arrangement and outputs an equirectangular/LatLong/spherical panorama with a 360&deg; x 180&deg; FOV.